Success with digital principles lies in having near-universal support for them as standards upon which your company's digital future can be built.

-To achieve this, we need to collaborate widely in their creation.
+To achieve support by as many people as possible, we need to collaborate widely in their creation.
 If people are not involved in their production they will feel that the principles are being forced upon them and so will resist them.
 Often a good starting point for this process is to run a workshop.

 Like so many things in digital, there is no definitive way of running a workshop to establish design principles.
 However, I can share with you my approach.
 I tend to make the workshop open invite.
 In other words, I encourage anybody who wants to come, to attend.
 When I invite people, I make a point of emphasising that the workshop will lay the foundations for digital moving forward and so is a crucial moment in the companies future.
 That encourages as many people as possible to attend.
 However, I do ensure specific critical stakeholders can attend before setting the date.
 You want at least one senior executive in the room as well as a cross-section of your digital team.

 In preparation for the workshop, I will research the design principles of other companies and make a collection of between 30 and 50 candidate principles to start the discussion.
 A site like Principles.design is an excellent source as is Design Principles FTW.
 It is always good to give people a starting point, as coming up with principles from scratch can be hard if you have never done it before.

 Print each principle you have found on a separate card, and have enough sets of cards to allow for multiple groups in the workshop.
 Once your workshop starts, split attendees down into groups.
 Pairs are okay if the group is small, but never have more than about six people in a group as quiet attendees will end up feeling that others have not heard their opinion.